Mubarak-chabru/Mubarak-chabru/README.md

 ## Hi there 👋

 I am currently learning SQL, Power BI Tools.
-If you are interested too, You can with me.
+If you are interested too, You can join.